vogel005/HackerRank/README.md

 ## ADDITIONAL NOTES

-**Hackerrank Code vs. My Own Code**
+**HackerRank Code vs. My Own Code**

-Certain problems provide give code as a basis to make a function off of.
-For example, they provide a main function that inputs the data of test cases properly into an array/vector that is then sent to a function that I create which manipulates the data in whatever way the prompt wants.
-For the sake of readability I have removed the HackerRank that would be in the original program, such that it is only the functions I have written.
+Certain HackerRank problems originally provided code as a basis to make a function off of.
+For example, they provided a main function that inputs the data of test cases properly into an array/vector that is then sent to a function that I create which manipulates the data in whatever way the prompt wants.
+For the sake of readability I have removed the HackerRank code that would be in the original program, such that it is only the functions I have written.

 ## CREDITS